mph-/lcapy/doc/netlists.rst

 Netlists
 ========

-Circuits are described using a netlist of interconnected components (see :ref:`component-specification`).
+Lcapy circuits are described using a netlist of interconnected components (see :ref:`component-specification`).
 Each line of a netlist describes a component using a Spice-like syntax.

 Circuits